Manager, Pharmacovigilance (PV) Risk Management

 Collaboration with PV business partners to drive development of robust risk mitigation activities to manage identified risks and assure all actions are driven to resolution, to bring down the risk

 Development of KRIs to continuously monitor PV risks and the effectiveness of risk mitigations.

 Evaluate pre-defined areas of risk and/or identify new areas of risk.

-Monitors ongoing risks and mitigations on an ongoing basis, with quarterly reviews documented in the risk management system.
+Monitors ongoing risks and mitigations on an ongoing basis, with quarterly reviews documented in the risk system.